smussenden/data-science-in-tidyverse/02-A-TransformData.md

 ### FILTERING AND SORTING

-the tidyverse’s dplyr provides intuitive functions for exploring and analyzing dataframes
+The tidyverse's *dplyr* provides intuitive functions for exploring and analyzing dataframes

-let’s go back to our little pollution dataset
+Let's go back to our little pollution dataset

 ``` r
 pollution